 How could Blockchain work for book sales?

 The base application for authors and publishers will be what is called a Smart Wallet or a Smart Contract.

 This electronic wallet will be able to accept small payments, or micro-payments, which relate well to the price of an ebook, article, or even a podcast.

 This would be useful to perhaps make a payment to a translator or co-author on the arrival of each sale for a particular ebook.

 It can also be used to assign and protect intellectual property and copyright, as well as a secure messaging platform.

-For a more in-depth look at what Blockchain may be able to offer authors and publishers in the future, The Alliance of Independent Authors has written a very good article on the possible applications of Blockchain technology for books.
+For a more in-depth look at what Blockchain may be able to offer authors and publishers in the future, The Alliance of Independent Authors has written an excellent article on the possible applications of Blockchain technology for books.

 If you would like a more technical based explanation, this article from Blockgeeks gives a good beginner’s guide to Blockchain.

-As with all new technologies, it takes time before real day-to-day applications become standard practice and are added to business models.
+As with all new technologies in the digital age, it takes time before real day-to-day applications become standard practice and are added to business models.

 In other words, it may well take years before there is a Bitcoin Blockchain application that every self-published author can use on a daily basis to distribute and sell ebooks.

 However, it is worth remembering that the technology we use today to self-publish is still very young and continuously changing and adapting.

 In the future, Blockchain and the Bitcoin network could prove to be a disruptive technology that will change the way we sell digital assets like ebooks.

 In particular, how ebooks are distributed.
 It could challenge the monopolies that ebook retailers currently hold in the market.

 It has the potential to cut out the middleman, of course.
 But can authors and self-publishers build a Blockchain network large enough to benefit from the technology?

-At present, it is entirely possible to use a payment service such as Paypal to handle reader to author direct ebook purchases.
+At present, it is possible to use a payment service such as Paypal to handle reader to author direct ebook purchases by credit card.
 But we know that this rarely works in reality.